PicoCPP/RPI-pico-FreeRTOS/README.md

-Raspberry PICO Blinky project with FreeRTOS
+Raspberry PICO Blinky project with FreeRTOS and a basic GPIO C++ Class